inaka/elvis_core/doc_rules/elvis_text_style/no_trailing_whitespace.md

 # No Trailing Whitespace

-There should be no lines that end with whitespace characters.
+Lines must not end with whitespace characters.

 > Works on `.beam` file?
 Not really! (it consumes results Ok, but these might be unexpected, since there's no notion of "whitespace" in BEAM files)

 ## Quick fix

-Use an Erlang code formatter.
+Use an Erlang code formatter that disallows trailing whitespace at the end of lines.

 ## Options